 3. Share a picture of the physical activity and/or healthy snack demonstration from the meeting on social media.
 Be sure to use to include official hashtag #AR4HHealthyLiving

-4. Complete all three healthy meeting practices by December 31st, 2021.
+4. Complete all six healthy meeting practices by December 31st, 2022.

 Arkansas 4-H Food Challenge

-The Arkansas 4-H Food Challenge will be tentatively held on Friday, August 6th, 2021 at the Pulaski Technical Culinary Arts College in Little Rock, AR.
+The Arkansas 4-H Food Challenge will be held on Friday, August 5th, 2022 at the Pulaski Technical Culinary Arts College in Little Rock, AR.
 This is a great facility for young future chefs to get a taste for the culinary life.

 Listed below are helpful resources to get your team started.
 Feel free to contact your local county extension office with any questions.